NicholiNoah/NicholiNoah/content/extended-reality/AIRC.md

 <iframe src="https://www.youtube.com/embed/v0Sq_fqir3c" class="youtube-iframe"></iframe>

 The mission of the American Indian Resource Center, Inc. is to develop culturally appropriate resources to meet the needs of American Indian Communities.
 I am honored to have edited this video highlighting AIRCINC's continued evolution "to meet the ever changing needs of our dynamic world."
+This video helped secure funding and technology to pilot a K-12 virtual reality education curriculum based on Cherokee custom, made available in their native language.
+[Sevenstar Spatial Lab](https://www.sevenstarspatial.com/) was fully operational and successful for an entire semester before COVID lockdowns.
+While the world was wondering how their kids would go to school, Sevenstar continued uninterrupted through headsets and fiber optic internet.